Christopher Nowinski

-Christopher John Nowinski (born September 24, 1978) is an American neuroscientist, author and former professional wrestler.
-After extensively researching concussions in American football, Nowinski co-founded the Concussion Legacy Foundation, where he is currently the CEO, and co-founded Boston University's CTE Center.
-During his wrestling career he performed for World Wrestling Entertainment (WWE).
+Christopher John Nowinski (born September 24, 1978) is an American neuroscientist, author and retired professional wrestler.
+After extensively researching concussions in American football, Nowinski co-founded the Concussion Legacy Foundation, where he is currently CEO and co-founded Boston University's CTE Center.
+As a professional wrestler, he is best known for his tenure with World Wrestling Entertainment (WWE).

 Early life and education

 Nowinski attended John Hersey High School in Arlington Heights, Illinois, serving as team captain of the football and basketball teams.
 He graduated cum laude from Harvard with a Bachelor of Arts in sociology in 2000.
 Nowinski played college football for the Crimson as a defensive tackle, earning second-team All-Ivy League honors.
 He worked as a pharmaceutical and biotech consultant in Boston shortly after graduation.

 In 2017, he graduated with a Ph.D. in Behavioral Neuroscience from Boston University.
+He decided to study behavioral neuroscience after a 2003 head injury caused multiple symptoms, including a three-year-long headache.

 Professional wrestling career

-Early career
+Early career (2001–2002)

-Nowinski did not begin watching wrestling until his senior year of college.
+Nowinski did not begin watching professional wrestling until his senior year of college.
 After graduating from Harvard, he joined Killer Kowalski's wrestling school in Malden, Massachusetts.
 Nowinski became one of the three finalists on WWE's (at the time trading as WWF) first season of Tough Enough, which Maven Huffman won.
-After failing to win the competition, Nowinski made appearances in independent promotions before being hired by WWF and entering its developmental territories.
+After failing to win the competition, Nowinski made appearances in independent promotions in Massachusetts before being hired by WWF and entering its developmental territories.
 Nowinski competed as Chris Harvard, capitalizing on his status as an alumnus of Harvard University.
 Nowinski made his first major independent appearance in London, UK for the Frontier Wrestling Alliance promotion at its Lights Camera Action show on December 14, 2001.
 Nowinski competed in its main event teaming up with Alex Shane to defeat Drew McDonald and Flash Barker.
 Though this was the only show Nowinski did for the promotion, he regards it as the best promotion he has ever worked for outside of WWE.
+In early 2002 he continued to work in the independents throughout the States and Heartland Wrestling Association in Ohio.